 ‘I’m surprised he left the notes.’

-‘Or he’s already found the anchor and is searching for a way to destroy it and confirmation it is the only one.
-It’s unlikely there are more than a few, the side effects of such magic are not something to lightly risk.’
+‘Or he’s already found the anchor and is searching for a way to destroy it and confirmation it’s the only one.
+It’s unlikely there are more than a few, the side effects of soul magic are not something to lightly risk.’

 He didn’t look human.
 The crimson eyes, slit nostrils, pale face and smoke-black spirit of Voldemort flashed through Harry’s mind.
 Barely human at all.

 ‘The soul is a reflection of many things,’ Salazar said.
 ‘I studied the subject in an attempt to create an artefact such as the one my daughter and I searched for.
 I swiftly gave up when I realised I didn’t have enough of my lifetime left to master such magic.’

 ‘When I saw him in first year, he looked inhuman.’

 ‘Voldemort, for it seems there’s little left of Tom, appears to have severely damaged himself, or, at least, changed himself.
 I would imagine it is the result of however you create horcruxes or whatever he’s done that allowed him to be able to create them.’
 Salazar shuddered.
 ‘It would require a truly terrible desire to live, nothing less than an act of absolute selfishness would be powerful enough to fuel such magic, likely inflicting the very thing the creator wishes so desperately to escape on another to save himself.’